openhab/openhab-addons/bundles/org.openhab.binding.mqtt.fpp/README.md

 Binding to Controls Falcon Player (FPP) Devices.
 Uses MQTT to update status.
 Manually add an 'player' thing to get status.

+## Discovery

+Autodiscovering is not supported.
+We have to define the things manually.

+## Supported Things

+The binding supports one Thing `player` that represents the Falcon Player.
 ## Thing Configuration

 | Parameter | Description | Required | Default |